hoffmangroup/newmap/docs/source/unique_format.rst

 length represented by unsigned 16 bit integer (2 bytes each).
 No other data is stored in the file.
 The data type is chosen based on the maximum length specified in range specified to :ref:`unique-lengths`.
-For example, in a search range from 20 to 255, the maximum unique minimum length is less than 256 (which is the maximum value that can be represented with an unsigned byte), therefore the ``uint8`` format will be used.
+For example, in a search range from 20 to 255, the maximum unique minimum length is less than or equal to 255 (which is the maximum value that can be represented with an unsigned byte), therefore the ``uint8`` format will be used.

 -----
 Usage